LeonDes7/INST377-Final-Project/README.md

 ID: iad1::jbzvm-1747626619456-ab82b18a7ad6

 On Vercel, the show recommendation button, it's either extremely slow or it just doesn't show the anime you favorited right away.

+Manually type in "magkuette" for userName1 and "albiones for userName2